-In an effort to fully assess the capabilities of these facilities to prevent or mitigate the consequences of natural phenomena events, the staff is requesting information in this GL from the addressees to support a determination with regards to the proper evaluation of natural phenomena hazards impacts at the fuel cycle facilities.
-If not properly evaluated, severe natural phenomena may lead to a progression of events, such as fires, explosions, and chemical releases, that could lead to accidents not previously considered in the facilities assessment for which prevention or mitigation measures may be needed.
-Failure to protect systems, structures and components relied on for safety from natural phenomena with appropriate safety margins has the potential to result in common-cause failures.
+In an effort to fully assess the capabilities of fuel cycle facilities to prevent or mitigate the consequences of natural phenomena events, the staff is requesting information from the addressees to support a determination with regards to the proper evaluation of NPH impacts at the fuel cycle facilities.
+If not properly evaluated, severe natural phenomena may lead to a progression of events, such as fires, explosions, and chemical releases, that could lead to accidents not previously considered in the facilities' assessment and for which prevention or mitigation measures may be needed.
+Failure to protect SSCs relied on for safety from natural phenomena with appropriate safety margins has the potential to result in common-cause failures that could lead to accidents that exceed the performance requirements of 10 CFR 70.61.
 In addition, consistent with the Commission's goals as reflected in the NRC Strategic Plan (NUREG-1614), accidents that lead to inadvertent criticality or uncontrolled releases of licensed material to the environment are to be avoided.
 Therefore, the prevention and mitigation of such accidents, while ensuring that emergency preparedness is considered, are vital aspects that need further NRC review.

-As described above, the license application and safety evaluations should consider natural phenomena events (e.g., tornadoes, hurricanes, and earthquakes) and other external events with a sufficient level of detail to characterize and assess their impact on facility safety.
-The assessment should identify the licensing assumptions and the design bases for the structures and equipment credited for prevention or mitigation of the consequences to the facility for these types of events.
+As described above, the license application and ISAs should consider natural phenomena events (e.g., tornadoes, hurricanes, and earthquakes) and other external events with a sufficient level of detail to characterize and assess the impacts from natural phenomena events and other external events on facility safety.
+The assessment should identify the licensing assumptions and the design bases for the structures and equipment credited for prevention or mitigation of the consequences to the facility from natural phenomena events and other external events.
 The assessment should indicate which events are considered not credible and the basis for that determination.
-It should also indicate which events could occur without adversely impacting safety.
+It should also indicate which types of events could occur without adversely impacting safety.
 In addition, compliance with the regulatory requirements to prevent or mitigate the consequences of NPH events may require that facilities be prepared, or possess equipment, that limits the consequences affecting public health and worker radiological and chemical safety in the context of multiple challenges and degraded or disabled emergency resources.
 The degradations could include long-term loss of functions, such as offsite power, onsite emergency power, offsite water supply, other offsite services, and transportation to access offsite resources.

-As the state of knowledge of NPHs has evolved significantly since the licensing of many fuel cycle facilities, and given the demonstrated experiences from the Fukushima Dai-ichi nuclear power station accident and separately, updated seismic hazards information from the USGS for the central and eastern United States, it is necessary to confirm the appropriateness of the magnitude and likelihood of hazards assumed for fuel cycle facilities and the licensees' ability to protect against those hazards.
-Fuel cycle facilities safety programs have been, and should continue to be, an evolving safety program supported by new scientific information, technologies and methods for evaluation.
+As the state of knowledge of NPH has evolved significantly since the licensing of many fuel cycle facilities, and given the demonstrated experiences from the Fukushima Dai-ichi nuclear power station accident and separately, updated seismic hazards information from the USGS for the central and eastern United States, it is necessary to confirm the appropriateness of the magnitude and likelihood of hazards assumed for fuel cycle facilities and the licensees' ability to protect against those hazards.
+Fuel cycle facilities safety programs have been, and should continue to be, an evolving safety program supported by new scientific information, technologies, and methods for evaluation.
 As new information and analytical techniques are developed, safety standards need to be reviewed, evaluated, and changed, as necessary, to ensure that they continue to address the NRC's requirements to provide reasonable assurance of adequate protection of public health and safety.